Xeryon-Precision/XLA-INTG_prog_examples/README.md

 ### 4. Interface Compatibility

-Ensure your hardware (e.g., USB-to-CAN) is connected and supported by your system:
+Ensure your hardware (e.g., USB-to-CAN adapter) is connected and supported by your system:

 * For Linux `socketcan`: ensure kernel CAN drivers are loaded